• Skip to primary navigation

 • Other Techniques

-• Resources
+• Tutorials

 Jake and the Never Land Pirates Cake

-A round cake with a fondant pirate map and Jake and the Neverland Pirates toy toppers
+A round cake with a fondant pirate map and Jake and the Neverland Pirates toy toppers.

 • Cake – This was a 7 inches round cake measuring approximately 4 inches high.
 I used my butter pound cake recipe to bake the cake in 2 layers.

 • Buttercream – I used buttercream to fill the cake layers as well as to crumb coat it.
-Click here for my buttercream recipe.

 • Fondant – The entire cake was covered in fondant.
-I used Satin Ice in white and ivory
+I used Satin Ice in white and ivory You can also make your own fondant with this homemade fondant recipe or marshmallows fondant recipe.

 • Jake and the Never Land Pirates cake toppers – this was a set of 3 toppers – Jake, Izzy, Scully (the parrot) on a treasure chest.